Ukraine's Kostyuk booed after Sabalenka defeat

 Though she pulled a game back, Sabalenka continued to command play, saving two break points in what proved to be her final service game as she wrapped up the win on her first match point.

-She will face either Hungary's Panna Udvardy or fellow Belarusian Iryna Shymanovich, a qualifer, in the second round.
+She will face fellow Belarusian Iryna Shymanovich, a qualifer, in the second round in Paris.